PlasmaPy/PlasmaPy/docs/development/doc_guide.rst

        """
        return 2 * x

-Many of the functions in `plasmapy.formulary` depend on fundamental constants.
-Because the recommended values for these constants are periodically updated in `astropy.constants`, the output of these functions may change slightly.
-Similarly, when using floating point arithmetic, there will occasionally be a slight difference in the final digit due to `roundoff error`_.
-In situations like these, an ellipsis (``...``) may be used to denote that the actual and expected outputs should only be compared to the available precision.
+An ellipsis (``...``) can be used to denote that the actual and expected outputs should only be compared to the available precision.
+This capability is needed for functions in `plasmapy.formulary` that depend on fundamental constants from that may be updated periodically.

 .. code-block:: python